- Mind Map View

 This relationship between the sacrospinous ligament and the piriformis serves as just an example of the far-reaching effects of a nutation lesion.
 Since all the nutation ligaments sprain as a unit, all of the counternutation muscles will develop a constant state of tension as a unit.

 In this model, as a response to a right sacroiliac nutation lesion, the sacrum is pulled into some degree of counternutation on the right, indefinitely.
 The effect can be seen distant to the sacroiliac joint and even on the opposite side.
 The pelvis will torque, the spine will twist, the extremities will rotate, and joints will move in asymmetrical patterns, etc. The structural alterations that develop eventually spread throughout the musculoskeletal system and forms the basis for many chronic dysfunctions and injuries, including those to the foot, knee, hip, spine, intervertebral discs, shoulders and, probably, the neck and cranium.
 Time and uneven wear produce chronic dysfunction.
-Please see The Sacroiliac Nutation Lesion and Associated Syndromes.
+Please see The Sacroiliac Nutation Lesion, Spinal-Pelvic Syndromes and Associated Syndromes.